ironhacks/ironhacks-blog/content/post/2023-03-28-workshop/index.md

 ### **Research Opportunities**

-Researchers can use IronHacks to study the process of generating and evaluating new alternatives (search), as well as changes in beliefs and behaviors through experience (learning).
+Researchers can use IronHacks to study the process of generating and evaluating new alternatives (search), as well as changes in beliefs and behaviors through experience (learning) in a natural setting.
+Many other opportunities with the platform are also available.

 ### **Customizable Tasks and Experimental Possibilities**